Prof-M-s-Classroom/programming-assignment-3-duyanh0102/Readme.md

 ## Assumption
 The input graph is connected and undirected

-Vertices are labeled from 0 to V-1.
+Also, vertices are labeled from 0 to V-1.

 ## Test Case Description